Continental Breakfast (Outside Ballroom A) Sponsored by Bernard Robinson & Company, LLP

-Michael Webb, project manager for evaluations, Charlotte Housing Authority; and Hugh Devine, professor emeritus in geospatial analytics, North Carolina State University, Raleigh
+Michael Webb, senior research associate, Center for Urban and Regional Studies, UNC-Chapel Hill; and Hugh Devine, professor emeritus in geospatial analytics, North Carolina State University, Raleigh

 On December 14, 2016, HUD published the final rule for the new certification requirements for housing counseling.
 This session will go over the mandates and requirements for all HUD-approved housing counseling agencies in addition to housing counseling certification.
 The NC Housing Coalition, acting as a HUD intermediary, will offer guidance on the final rule for counseling agencies.

-Break Sponsored by Bank of America Merrill Lynch
+Break (Lenoir Side Corridor, Downstairs) Sponsored by Bank of America Merrill Lynch

 11:15 a.m.–12:30 p.m.

 Industry Update (Ballroom A)

 2017 State and Federal Housing Action

 Samuel Gunter, director of policy and advocacy, NC Housing Coalition, Raleigh

 Will Parry-Hill, manager of government and industry relations, NC Housing Finance Agency, Raleigh

 Chris Estes, president and CEO of the National Housing Conference (NHC), currently leads the NHC's strategic direction for policy, communications and research work and serves as a national thought leader on affordable housing and community development issues.
 He also currently serves on the Board of Directors of the Baltimore Branch of the Federal Reserve Bank of Richmond and the National Low Income Housing Coalition, as well as the Fannie Mae Affordable Housing Advisory Committee.